 Few side effects are linked to horseradish when it is taken in small doses.
 Side effects of horseradish can include irritation and burning of the mouth, throat, and stomach.
 Fresh horseradish can also cause skin irritation or an allergic reaction on contact or if inhaled.

-Horseradish in large doses can cause stomach upset, bloody vomiting, diarrhea, and irritation to the urinary tract.
+Horseradish in large doses taken orallyorallyto be taken by mouth (swallowed) can cause stomach upset, bloody vomiting, diarrhea, and irritation to the urinary tract.
 See your doctor if you have heartburn or if you are taking antacids.

 Horseradish may also affect thyroid hormone levels in the blood.
 See your doctor if you have a thyroid condition or if you are taking thyroid replacement medications.